Appendix 1 - Further guidelines - distance education

 - Jameson’s parents have decided to travel around Australia for 12 months.
 They have enrolled him in a distance education school, so that they can continue to provide Jameson with an education while traveling.

-Decision: Jameson is eligible to be included in the Census as long as all other distance education requirements are met as the family has not taken up residence in another State and their living arrangements are transient in nature.
+Decision: Jameson is eligible to be included in the Census as long as all other distance education requirements are met because the family has not taken up residence in another State and their living arrangements are transient in nature.

 Example: Relocating to another State – not eligible

-- Martine’s parents have taken up an eight months work contract in New South Wales.
+- Martine’s parents have taken up an eight-month work contract in New South Wales.
 They have rented a house in Sydney and are renting out their family home in Queensland for the duration of the contract.
 The parents would like Martine to continue her education via a distance education school in Queensland.

 Retention of documentation